holiday let mortgages

 Financing your Holiday Home

-The UK staycation market has boomed over the last few years, with polls showing 80% of people planned a break in the UK last year.
-An increasing number of investors are looking at financing a holiday home in hotspots like North Yorkshire.
-Holiday homes can provide a useful additional income and have special tax advantages as well, provided they are rented out as furnished holiday lettings (FHLs).
+The UK staycation market has boomed over the last few years, with tourism data showing 57 million domestic overnight trips were taken in the UK in 2023.
+With the average trip length 3-4 nights, a self-catering holiday home is an obvious choice.
+Holiday homes can provide a regular income and have special tax advantages, provided they are rented out as furnished holiday lettings (FHLs).

-So what do you need to know about financing a holiday home?
+So what do you need to know about financing a holiday home in a hotspot like North Yorkshire?

 • Tax implications of a holiday let

-Apart from the financial benefits, you can also stay in the holiday home yourself outside the period of 210 days when it must be available to the public; a buy-to-let mortgage is designed for long-term lettings – not for you to live in that property.
+Apart from the financial benefits, you can also stay in the holiday home yourself outside the period of 210 days when it must be available to let; an opportunity not available with a buy-to-let.

 What are the tax implications of a holiday let?

-If you rent out furnished holiday accommodation, HMRC says you can claim capital gains tax relief for traders, including entrepreneurs’ relief, when you sell the asset.
+1. If you rent out furnished holiday accommodation, HMRC says you can claim capital gains tax relief as a trading business, including entrepreneurs’ relief or Business Asset Disposal Relief, when you sell.

-Owners are also eligible for allowances for furniture, equipment, fixtures and fittings – and if your business makes a loss, you can offset it against profits in future years ensuring you pay less tax.
+2. Owners are also eligible for allowances for furniture, equipment, fixtures and fittings – and if your business makes a loss, you can offset it against profits in future years ensuring an owner pays less tax.

-With fewer providers on the market willing to offer mortgages for holiday lets, it can be hard to pin down the lending criteria to be accepted for a mortgage.
-Each provider will have slightly different rules, but here are the main points you’ll need to consider:
+With a limited number of providers offering mortgages for holiday lets, it can be hard to pin down strict lending criteria.
+Here are the main points to consider:

-• Loan to value: Lenders tend to set a maximum loan-to-value (LTV) ratio of 70%, but it can go as high as 75% – and you may get a better interest rate if you only need an LTV of 60%.
-You will usually need a deposit of between 25% to 30%.
+• Loan to value: Lenders tend to set a maximum loan-to-value (LTV) ratio of 70% – and a lower LTV may get you a better interest rate.
+You will usually need a deposit of at least 30%.

 • Minimum income: Lenders usually require a minimum income of between £20,000 and £40,000

-• Rental income: To get the best holiday let mortgage rates, lenders usually expect borrowers to provide a projection of how much they will earn from their holiday let.
+• Rental income: Lenders usually expect borrowers to provide a revenue projection.
 Generally, you must be able to make a gross (pre-tax) rental income of 125%-145% of the monthly mortgage repayments when calculated at a 5.5% interest rate.

-• Personal situation: Most lenders require that you already own your own home and are 21 years of age or older to be accepted for a furnished holiday let mortgage.
+• Personal situation: Most lenders require you already own your own home and are over 21 years of age.

-• Main residence: Holiday-let mortgages can’t be for a main residence, or somewhere that mortgage applicants have previously used as their main residence.
+• Main residence: Holiday-let mortgages can’t be for a main residence, or somewhere the applicant has previously used as their main residence.

-• Portfolio limit: Some lenders will set limits on the number of holiday lets that you can own and rent out at any one time.
-This could be as little as a single property.
+• Portfolio limit: Some lenders limit the number of holiday lets you can own and rent out at once.
+However, if you own other properties, you may be able to use them as collateral.

 Is a holiday-let mortgage more expensive?